General Preventive Medicine Residency Welcome

-We are pleased that you are interested in learning about The University of Texas at Tyler Health Science Center (HSC) General Preventive Medicine Residency Program!
+We are pleased that you are interested in learning about The University of Texas at Tyler’s General Preventive Medicine Residency Program!

-Our program received initial accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in April 2021.
-And we are excited to say that our first residents began July 1, 2022!
+Our program received initial accreditation from the Accreditation Council for Graduate Medical Education in April 2021 and our first residents began July 1, 2022!

-As we continue to respond to the COVID-19 pandemic, an area of focus that has emerged is the increased emphasis on assuring the health of our communities.
-This has placed a spotlight on Preventive Medicine Residency programs as society recognizes the importance of public health, population medicine, and the necessity of forging vital community linkages to address the many challenges people face in their neighborhoods and cities.
+The Preventive Medicine Residency program recognizes the importance of public health, population medicine and the necessity of forging vital community linkages to address the many challenges people face in their neighborhoods and cities.
 Furthermore, we must learn better ways to keep people healthy and not just treat the sick.

 Residency aims are as follows:

-1. Increase the number of board-certified general preventive medicine graduates able to engage in evidence-based and independent practice in various settings in Texas and beyond.
+• Increase the number of board-certified general preventive medicine graduates able to engage in evidence-based and independent practice in various settings in Texas.

 This area of East Texas, also known as the Piney Woods, is among the most beautiful in the state.
 Anyone who enjoys the outdoors will find plenty of activities to do with the abundant lakes, parks, cycling paths and family recreational activities.
 Tyler, with a population of just over 100,000, is the hub city for the area, economically and medically.
-The advent of a new medical school on our campus will only further enhance the community’s leadership role.
-Local residents will tell you that Tyler has most of the amenities of a metropolitan area, without the big-city traffic and hassles.
-However, Dallas is only a short 1.5-hour drive away and easily accessible for those wishing to attend concerts, sporting events or other activities.
+The advent of a new medical school on our campus will only further enhance our leadership role in the community.
+Locals will tell you that Tyler has most of the amenities of a metropolitan area, without the big-city traffic and hassles.
+In addition, Dallas is only a short 1.5-hour drive away and easily accessible for those wishing to attend concerts, sporting events or other activities.

 We look forward to hearing from interested applicants!
 Our program will prepare residents for a successful career in general preventive medicine and public health.